 - Centre yourself with a yoga class in laid-back Byron Bay

-- Drop into the iconic Surfers Paradise and enjoy views of kilometres of golden sand beaches
+- Drop into the iconic Surfers Paradise and a local conservation park

 - Spend a night exploring the buzzing riverside city of Brisbane

-- Embark on a 3-day 4WD Safari to K'Gari/Fraser Island.
-Camp under the stars, visit a shipwreck and swim in crystal clear waters before enjoying sundowners at sunset
+- Embark on a 3-day 4WD Safari to K’gari (formerly Fraser Island).
+Camp under the stars, visit a shipwreck and swim in crystal clear waters before enjoying sundowners

 - Explore the breath-taking Whitsunday Islands during a 2-days/2-night sailing trip.
 Snorkel over vibrant fringing reefs and visit some of the world's most pristine beaches